donkassim/quranstudy/chapters/36/themes.md

 - Birds in flight supported by divine power
 - The creation of humans from a small fluid
 - Fire from green trees as a demonstration of Allah's ability to bring forth opposites
+- #natural/signs #divine/creation #divine/power #resurrection

+### Related Themes in Other Chapters:
+- [[chapters/78/themes#2.
+Signs of Allah's Power in Creation]] - Complementary set of natural phenomena
+- [[chapters/67/themes#2.
+The Perfection of Creation]] - Similar focus on design in creation
+- [[chapters/56/themes#5.
+Divine Power Over Natural Elements]] - Parallel examples of divine control

-## 4. Resurrection and the Day of Judgment
+## 4. Resurrection and Judgment
 The reality of resurrection and the inevitability of judgment form a major theme, with vivid descriptions of what will occur.

 ### Analysis Points: